xypron/acoustic_scene_classification/README.md

 =====

-It is assumed that you are running in a Anaconda environment with the packages mentioned in the "Software used" chapter installed.
+It is assumed that you are running in a Anaconda environment with the packages mentioned in the "Software used" chapter installed and are using a Posix operating system, e.g. Debian Buster.

+You will need at least 85 GiB free disk space for the data.
+Check it with

+    df .

+You will need at least 6 GiB video memory.
+Check it with

+    nvidia-smi

-Download the raw data
+Download the raw data (34 GiB) and extract the zip files

     cd data/ && ./download.sh && cd ..